Billing and Insurance

 Do you see patients who have been injured in the workplace?

-Our physicians welcome patients who have sustained an "on-the-job" injury (workers'
+Our orthopedic doctors welcome patients who have sustained an "on-the-job" injury (workers'

 compensation) with proper approval.
 We negotiate our fees with workers' compensation